Yang-Mills-Utiyama Theory and Graviweak Correspondence: Mathematical preliminaries

 Suppose $V_{ n}$ is an $n$-dimensional vector space defined in a manifold equipping metric tensor $\bm\eta$.
 The Clifford algebra in $V_{ n}$, denoted as $\Cl(V_{ n})$, is an algebra fulfiling

-We represent the Clifford algebra primarily as a column vector, and its component is denoted with a superscript; thus, its transpose is a row vector denoted with a subscript.
+We represent the Clifford algebra primarily as a column vector and denote its component with a superscript; its transpose is a row vector denoted with a subscript.
 Corresponding to each orthonormal base vector $e^a\in V_{ n}$, the Clifford algebra $\gamma^a$ exists as

 A space of $\Cl(V_{ n})$ is spanned by the power set $\{(\gamma^0)^{i_0}(\gamma^1)^{i_1}\cdots(\gamma^{n-1})^{i_{n-1}}\}$ with $i_a=0$ or $1$; thus, $\Cl(V_{ n})$ is a ($2^n$)-dimensional space.

 Suppose $\Cl_0(V_{ n})$ is a subgroup containing an even number of Clifford algebras.
 The spinor group in $V_{ n}$, denoted as $Spin(V_{ n})$, is defined as